 Children and young people with MSI have impairments of both sight and hearing.
 Many children and young people also face other challenges, such as medical conditions or physical disabilities.
 A very small number of children and young people with MSI are totally blind and deaf, but most have some useful vision or hearing.
 It may not be clear at first how well a child can see or hear and this can make diagnosis challenging.

 MSI is very rare.
 A huge range of conditions can cause MSI and it can also be acquired after illness or injury.
 Some conditions may cause changes over time in how well children see or hear, or in their health or general development.
 Some may limit life expectancy.
-More information about the range of causes of deafblindness can be found on the Sense website.

 How we use our senses